KENnY-VC/Visualizing_time_and_tense/README.md

 how to use:
 Please enter English sentences.
-If you push the "analyze" button, you can find all verb instances by list on the console and color label.
+If you push the "analyze" button, you can find all past tense verbs by list on the console and color label.
-It finds past simple, past progressive, and past perfect.
+It finds regular verb and irregular verb.

 Please install:
 - Python